 Traditional cross-country skiing and snowshoeing give you the opportunity to try your hand at getting out into the natural environment under your own steam.
 Plenty of different ski ways criss-cross the region and they are well used by locals and tourists alike.
 You’ll be fitted with your gear and travel out with an experienced guide.

-Georgie says: Cross country skiing is a bit odd and doesn’t have the thrill of downhill skiing, but it is becoming really popular in Finland as a keep fit activity.
+Paula says: Cross-country skiing is a bit odd and doesn’t have the thrill of downhill skiing, but it is becoming really popular in Finland as a keep fit activity.
 It’s all in the arms and I found it tricky to synchronise myself at first but loved the challenge.